 Library Fund

 The library fund is classified as a special revenue fund and is aggregated in the category nonmajor governmental funds in the basic financial statements.
-The library fund balance was \$339,642 at December 31, 2020.
+The library fund balance was \$654,052 as of December 31, 2022.

 Water Fund